qqqlab/madflight/readme.md

      GND <---> GND
 ```

-# Software Design
+## Software Design

 - Keep it simple!!!
-- No external dependencies, all module libraries included in `src` directory
+- No external dependencies, all module libraries included in `src` directory.
+- Coded for readability, not for speed or smallest size.
 - The flight controller madflight.ino runs standard `setup()` and `loop()`.
 - The madflight.ino uses the following modules:
   - `loop` Main loop control